molily/molily.de/_posts/2017-11-25-robust-javascript.md

 A main goal of client-side JavaScript libraries is to even out differences between browsers.
 Back in the beginnings of the web, these differences were enormous.
 Today, most JavaScript APIs are well-specified and browser vendors care for interoperability.
 Still, small differences remain.
 Even after browsers have fixed bugs in their implementations, old browser versions do not simply vanish into thin air but delight us for years.

 Every year or so, someone writes an article titled “You do not need jQuery” or “You do not need Lodash”.
 These articles point out that the native APIs have been improved since or old browsers that prevented the usage of native APIs have died out.
-That’s right, but they often miss the other main goal of libraries.
+That is right, but they often miss the other main goal of libraries.

 Libraries provide a concise and consistent API that is an abstraction of several inconsistent browser APIs.
 For example, using jQuery for traversing and manipulating the DOM, handling events and animation is still more pleasant than using the respective native APIs.
 This is because jQuery provides an unbeaten abstraction: A list type containing DOM nodes with powerful map, reduce and filter operations.
 Also, jQuery still deals with browser inconsistencies and tries to level them.